Guide to Buying a Property Using Power of Attorney

-In France, you can grant power of attorney (procuration) to a Notaire, allowing someone to act on your behalf during property transactions or legal matters if you cannot be there physically.
+In France, you can grant power of attorney (procuration) to a Notaire, allowing someone to act on your behalf in property transactions or legal matters if you are not physically present.
 You can also sign a power of attorney online using secure digital platforms overseen by the Notaire to ensure legal compliance.
 Your Notary can confirm whether this is possible through a remote Power of Attorney (POA).

-Why Use a Power of Atorney in France?
+Why Use a Power of Attorney in France?

-Normally, most property buyers are not required to use Power of Attorney.
-But, recent events have shown that it is a valuable tool for non-residents looking to purchase property in France, helped by the rapid development of new communication technology.
+Typically, most property buyers are not required to use a Power of Attorney.
+But recent events have shown that it is a valuable tool for non-residents looking to purchase property in France, thanks to the rapid development of new communication technologies.

-The conclusion of an authentic notarial act (for example, a property sale or a donation) through an agent, who can be a relative or a notary clerk, requires establishing a Power of Attorney.
+The conclusion of an authentic notarial act (for example, a property sale or a donation) through an agent, who may be a relative or a notary clerk, requires the establishment of a Power of Attorney.
 Until November 2020, any power of attorney established before a notary had to be signed in the presence of the parties to the act, particularly the principal.

 The notary can establish a power of attorney via an electronic system that ensures security and confidentiality when one or all parties cannot be present in person.
-This arrangement particularly facilitates the conclusion of authentic acts for French citizens or real estate buyers who reside abroad.
+This arrangement particularly facilitates the execution of authentic acts for French citizens or real estate buyers residing abroad.

 You Will Need the Following

-To sign a power of attorney online with your notary, you must be able to have the following equipment and a quality internet connection:
+To sign a power of attorney online with your notary, you must have the following equipment and a quality internet connection:

 • a recent computer with a webcam, microphone and speakers